Carson-DeSotel/Carson-DeSotel.github.io/_posts/2020-02-24-lessons-from-being-a-ta.md

 date: 2020-02-19
 ---

+Over three semesters, how have I managed to become a better TA?
+How can I improve in the future?
+What can we all take away from my experiences?

 # Contents:

 *In an effort to allow the reader to take away exactly what they need from this post, I've organized it into the following sections:*